kirstu/saml-idp/README.md

 1. Start Saml Idp server with `npm run start`
    - For more configuration options see [`https://www.npmjs.com/package/saml-idp`](https://www.npmjs.com/package/saml-idp)

-# Use the local SSO in your application
+## Use the local SSO in your application

 1. Configure SSO settings in your application
    1. Add SSO Endpoint (default is `http://localhost:7000/saml/sso`)
    1. Copy the generated public cert to the application settings
 1. Add `issuer` to the root of the object exported from `config.local.js`
-   - # `issuer` should point to the `SAML consumer URL` of your application `docker build -t saml-idp .`
+   - `issuer` should point to the `SAML consumer URL` of your application `docker build -t saml-idp .`

-To create a container of the built image and run it:

-`docker run -it --name saml-idp saml-idp`

-The above command outputs the generated public certificate to std-out.
-You may have to scroll up to reveal it.
-The certificate isn't renegerated on subsequent runs.
-It's still logged, though.

-On subsequent starts, simply use:

-`docker start saml-idp`

 ## Generating cert & key manually